Linda Mabalot: Legacy

 Mabalot was known for encouraging the support of young, up and coming Asian Pacific American filmmakers at the start of their careers.
 She helped filmmakers including Taiwanese American director Justin Lin, who is known for directing Better Luck Tomorrow (2002) and a number of the Fast and Furious franchise films.
 Mabalot allowed Lin to use the Visual Communications' offices for a film on the Asian American model minority myth, and she supported him in the earlier days of his media career.
 According to Lin, “When Linda read the script, she really got it.
 She helped to empower me as an artist to explore the issues I wanted to explore, to stay true to the characters and issues without having to water them down or worry about what so-and-so in the community might think.
 What she brought was unconditional support.”
 Mabalot's philosophy influenced the overall mission of Visual Communications as the organization shifted from producing its own material to additionally sponsoring and advocating for other Asian Pacific American filmmakers.
 Mabalot also mentored filmmakers including Gene Cajayon, Eric Byler, and Rod Pulido.

 In 1983, Visual Communications, under the leadership of Mabalot, founded the Los Angeles Asian Pacific Film Festival which promotes Asian Pacific American and Asian international cinema.
 Held annually, it is one of the largest festivals in the United States to showcase films by and about Asians and Asian Pacific Americans.

 The Linda Mabalot Papers are held at the Bulosan Center for Filipino Studies in the Welga Digital Archive.

 Death

-On May 19, 2003, Mabalot passed at 49 at West Hills Medical Center from cancer.
+On May 19, 2003, Mabalot passed at the age of 49 at the West Hills Medical Center from cancer.